intmus/inttheory22-23/_07-harmonic-functions/a1-diaprogcirclefifths.md

 - For chords that have roots separated by a P5:
     - The *seventh* of the first chord resolves to the *third* of the second chord.
     - the *third* of the first chord resolves to the *root* of the second chord.
-    - If both chords are in root position, the bass voice moves from the *root* of the first chord to the *root* of each chord.
+    - If both chords are in root position, the bass voice moves from the *root* of the first chord to the *root* of the next chord.

 This is the beginning of a *circle-of-fifths progression*: a progression in which each chord root follows the circle of fifths.
-Using these new rules in combination with the general voicing rules that the topics from [Unit 6b]({{ site.baseurl }}/06-intro-harmonic/b1-diafuncvoicelead.html), you should be able to create a voicing for the chord that precedes the V chord in a circle-of-fifths progression.
+Using these new voice-leading rules in combination with a few simple voicing rules, you should be able to create a simple four-part harmony in a circle-of-fifths progression.

+### Brief introduction to voicing a four-part progression

+A basic four-part texture has four voices: the soprano (highest), alto (second highest), tenor (third highest), and bass (lowest).
+The soprano and alto voices are best notated in treble clef, and the the tenor and bass voices are written in the bass clef.

+For now, we will use the following voicing guidelines, although we will study voicing in detail in [Unit 10a]({{ site.baseurl }}/10-part-writing/a1-voiceleadingerrors.html).
+- Range
+    - Use the treble and bass staves as your guide.
+        - Your soprano should sit between the bottom line of the treble clef staff to a ledger line above the treble clef staff.
+        - The alto voice can go as low two ledger lines below the treble clef staff and up to the top of the treble clef.
+        - The tenor voice

 A P5 above `G` is `D`, and the chord built off of that pitch is the ii chord.

 There are two likely voicings for creating this next chord in the progression:
 {% capture ex7 %}X:7